miriam-agrawala/3D-Point-Cloud-Visualisation-with-DBSCAN-Clustering/README.md

 In the resulting program, the user can upload a LiDAR scan of an environment of their choice into a webapplication and use different handles to find the optimal parameters for an image segmentation.
 The more accurate the scan captures the environment the better the segmentation will be!

 To use the program, please download the "backend.py", "crop_scan.py" and "streamlit.py" and save them in the same folder.
 After running the streamlit.py in an IDE (like VS Code), a webapplication window will open.
 There, you can upload your LiDAR Scan in .ply format via drag and drop.
 Set the handles to your desired values and press "Visualize".
-A 3D model of your scan, with a segmentation, will open in a new window.
+A 3D model of your scan with a segmentation will open in a new window.

 ### Background Knowledge